 Best park in London for Japanese garden lovers.

+Looking for the best London parks and gardens?
 Situated in Kensington, just west of Kensington Gardens, Holland Park is home to the stunning Kyoto Garden; a garden that was donated in 1991 by the Chamber of Commerce of Kyoto.
 This large woodland area is teeming with wildlife, but there are also designated areas for sports and event facilities that host children’s play equipment.

 It’s also a very educational area; the Ecology Centre runs activities throughout the year for people of all ages to enjoy.
+Would you add Holland Park to your list of the best parks London?

 2. Kensington Gardens